Mantle-OS/josephs-odd-builder/libs/job_ai/README.md

 A place where past time has not meaning as it is never traveled.
 We do propagate back there.....

-I want AI, but I reject the "GPU Tax" (High VRAM, CUDA lock-in) and the "Algorithm Tax" Backpropagation, which requires storing the entire activation graph in memory (no constrants at all lol).
+I want AI, but I reject the "GPU Tax" (High VRAM, CUDA lock-in) and the "Algorithm Tax" Backpropagation(when needed), which requires storing the entire activation graph in memory (no constrants at all lol).

-If we are going to do this ....shit ...  we have to look at how biology & composition & physics do it.
+If I are going to do this ....shit ...
+I have to look at how biology & composition & physics do it.

 * Biology doesn't do Backpropagation.
 Neurons don't send error signals backward up the axon.
 * Physics doesn't do Backpropagation time flows one way.
 Try and observe that.